tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 - restart packager service (`npm start`) - still no error

-even if `shallowequal` package is removed from filesystem and installed again the error no longer occurs - maybe 'right' version of `shallowequal` package is cached somewhere?
+even if `shallowequal` package is removed from filesystem and installed again the error no longer occurs - maybe the 'right' version of `shallowequal` package is cached somewhere?

+NOTE: still this error might occur the next time emulator is run.

 NOTE: anyway try to enable hot reloading first - sometimes it helps!